 Your summative assessments will be due as follows.
-The submission times and dates must be strictly adhered to; please see Assessment (section 4), and the Exam Conventions for more details.
+The submission times and dates must be strictly adhered to; please see Assessment (section 4), and the Exam Conventions (Appendix C) for more details.

-Assignment Date Time Core Course Essay Thursday of Week 8, Hilary Term 12 noon (Take Home Examination Paper will be rel Thursday of Week 6, Hilary Term) Dissertation Monday of Week 8, Trinity Term 12 noon MT/HT Option Assessments The deadlines for submission of examined work will the end of the term in which the teaching was done likely to be either in 10 th week, or in 0 th week of the term depending on the nature of the assignment.
-Pl to your host faculty for submission deadlines and ex regulations. .
-They are following ease refer
+Assignment Date Time Core Course Essay Thursday of Week 8, Hilary Term 12 noon (Take Home Examination Paper will be released Thursday of Week 6, Hilary Term) Dissertation Monday of Week 8, Trinity Term 12 noon MT/HT Option Assessments Please refer to your host faculty for submission deadlines and examination regulations.